Nyerguds/MobiusMapEditor/MANUAL.md

 The triggers dialog contains a "Check" button that will check if any configurations in the triggers might not work, or might even cause game crashes.
 For TD, these checks are based on [the TD triggers overview guide I wrote on Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=2824756756).
 Note that this is not a scripting guide; it is an overview of what each trigger event and action will accept as inputs, and produce as output, highlighting potential issues and some workarounds.

+### Tools and view options

+Under the Tools menu, the following items are available:

+* Statistics → Map Objects: Shows how close you are getting to the object limits for each object type.
+* Statistics → Power Balance: Shows the produced and consumed power for all Houses.
+This takes damaged and unbuilt buildings into account, and will give extra information on the situation with the affected buildings repaired / built.
+* Statistics → Silo Storage: Shows how much silo space is available for each House.
+* Options: Has a number of usability options that can be enabled and disabled.
+These options are not saved, but their defaults can be preset in the configuration file (see [Defaults](#defaults) below).
+The options themselves are fairly self-explanatory:
+    * Flood fill is obstructed by map bounds: when using flood fill, the map border indicating the usable map area will stop flood fill from propagating.
+This works at both sides of the border.
+Not that flood fill *erasing* (using right click), which takes the entire area of the selected tile into account, can be positioned to cross over the border, which *will* make it clear on both sides.
+    * Drag-place map tiles without smearing: When placing down large map tiles such as cliffs and dragging the mouse while placing, a new object will only be placed down once the mouse is completely moved off the previously placed tiles.
+    * Randomize drag-placed map tiles: When drag-placing map tiles such as cliffs and shores, equivalent tiles will be placed down after the first one, to make the terrain look less boring.
+    * Show grid while placing / moving: To aid in placement accuracy, the map grid (also accessible under View → Extra Indicators) will be shown temporarily whenever you perform a placement or movement action.
+    * Show crates on top of other objects: This makes crates always visible.
+Note that the "Outlines on crates" option under View → Extra Indicators has pretty much the same purpose.
+* Re-randomize tiles: if the tileset contains randomizable tiles, this will re-randomize them all to bring more variety into the map.
+See [Randomizable tiles](#randomizable-tiles) later in the manual.
+* Export as image: generate an image from the current map.
+This allows tweaking the scale and shown layers and indicators.
+The layers and indicators that are enabled by default will match the ones set in the editor, though some options on the window might change them.

+The View menu holds options related to what is visible on the map, and the zoom options.

+* Layers: Toggles all objects placed down on the map.
+Note that Waypoints are also in here, since the map editor gives them both a physical graphic and an indicator label.
+This is mainly caused by the multiplayer flags being waypoints.
+* Indicators: Lines and text drawn over the objects on the map, such as celltriggers, overlap indicators, the names of waypoints, and extra info on objects such as triggers, rebuild priority, and labels indicating that certain buildings are fake.
+* Extra Indicators: These are indicators that are generally only shown under specific circumstances, such as during the placing or moving of objects.
+In this menu, they can be enabled permanently.
+Note that keeping these enabled might make the editor less responsive.

 ### Hotkeys

 You can switch between the different editing modes using the six first letters on the top two rows on your keyboard; Q-W-E-R-T-Y and A-S-D-F-G-H on classic a US qwerty keyboard.
 Note that these keys are interpreted positionally on the keyboard, meaning that they will work in the intended logical way on different-region keyboard, like the German 'qwertz' and French 'azerty'.